Evan McMullin: 2022 U.S. Senate campaign

 On October 5, 2021, McMullin launched an independent campaign to unseat U.S. Senator Mike Lee in the 2022 election.
 He announced his candidacy in the Deseret News, writing, "We do not need the extremists, the dividers, or the self-serving opportunists who haunt the halls of Congress today.
 We need selfless, servant leaders who unite rather than divide, seek solutions rather than attention, and who will consistently put the interests of Utahns and our country first.
 That's why I'm running to replace Sen. Mike Lee and to represent Utah, and our values, in the United States Senate."
-McMullin named "our unmooring from truth" as the greatest threat to America, specifically condemning conspiracism, misinformation, and divisiveness as threats to American democracy.Dennis Romboy, What Senate candidate Evan McMullin sees as the biggest threat to the U.S., Deseret News (July 11, 2022).
+McMullin named "our unmooring from truth" as the greatest threat to America, specifically condemning conspiracism, misinformation, and divisiveness as threats to American democracy.

 Two high-profile Utah Democratic officials, former Representative Ben McAdams and Salt Lake County Mayor Jenny Wilson, endorsed McMullin by March 2022.
 In April 2022, both the Utah chapter of the American Solidarity Party and the Utah Democratic Party decided to endorse McMullin's independent candidacy for Senate, rather than field candidates of their own.
-McMullin pledged, if elected, to caucus with neither the Democrats nor the Republicans.Jonathan Weisman, 5 Takeaways From the Utah Senate Debate, New York Times (October 17, 2022).
+McMullin pledged, if elected, to caucus with neither the Democrats nor the Republicans.
 Utah's other U.S. Senator, Mitt Romney, stayed neutral in the race.
 Lee was favored to win the race, as most (but not all) polls showed Lee with a single-digit lead over McMullin; the race was viewed as unusually competitive for Utah, which is typically a deeply Republican state.

-McMullin lost the election to Lee 53.2%-42.8%, but had the best performance by a Non-Republican since 1976, giving Lee the worst performance by a Republican since 1974 losing 15 points in a stark contrast to his re-election in 2016 where he won with 68.2% of the vote.
+McMullin lost the election to Lee 53.2–42.8% but had the best performance by a non-Republican since 1976.
+Lee's vote share was down 15 points from his 68.2% six years prior.

 Political positions

-McMullin speaks out against partisanship and extremism in politics, stating that those extremes do not accurately represent Utah or the country as a whole, and has embraced being an independent.
-He says that extremism is jeopardizing American government.
+McMullin has spoken out against partisanship and extremism in politics, stating that those extremes do not accurately represent Utah or the country as a whole, and has embraced being an independent.
+He has said that extremism is jeopardizing American government.

 Economic issues

 McMullin supports free trade, pointing to the economic benefits of international trade.
 He supported NAFTA of 1994 and the original Trans-Pacific Partnership.
 McMullin supports a reduction in the corporate income tax and individual income tax, as well as the estate tax.
 McMullin favors cuts to entitlement programs such as Social Security, and has proposed means-testing the program and raising the retirement age.